 I recommend you whisk the dry ingredients together in a separate bowl first.
-This will help ensure the baking soda and salt are evenly mixed in with the flours and cocoa powder.
+This ensures dry ingredients mix fully (no pockets of salt of baking soda left intact!).
 Once mixed, stir into the sugar and oil bowl and that’s it on the dough.

 - Make it Egg Free: You can use one flax egg in place of the regular egg if needed.
 To make: whisk together 2 tablespoons ground flax seed with 2 1/2 tablespoons water.
 Set the mixture aside for about 10 minutes until it thickens up into a gel.
 You can now use this as you would an egg.

 - Add an extra 2 tablespoons of dairy free milk (like almond milk or coconut milk) to the dough.
 This will help keep the cookies from getting too dry.

 - Use butter instead of coconut oil: Not paleo and it’s definitely not dairy free, but if you can – use it!
 Butter based cookies stay softer much longer than coconut oil based cookies.

 - Use brown sugar instead of coconut sugar: Again, not paleo, but brown sugar makes a great substitute if you can’t get ahold of coconut sugar.
 It will also make for softer cookies.

 FYI – check out this gluten free red velvet cookie recipe for a non paleo version!

 - Gluten Free Gingerbread Cookies (Vegan Option)